andrejarboe/starwars-game/README.md

 * Hat tip to my dog Samson for welcoming me when I get home after a long day of coding.
 * Georgia Tech Coding Bootcamp Instructors and TAs
-* The delicious Thanks Giving food that got me through this week
+* The delicious Thanksgiving food that got me through this week